 That evening, as Gareth took his seat at the Bible study, it was a struggle to maintain focus.
 The Guide was saying something about that week’s topic, but Gareth drifted in and out of the conversation.
 Notes that he had made several days previous now seemed unimportant and he could not bring himself to participate in the discussion.

 He knew it was not fair to take it out on Susan.
 Her statement about suffering was well-intentioned, but he had lost all sight of reason.
 Gareth cut her down to size in a few short statements and ignored the silence that followed.
 When the Guide asked a simple question about respect, he knew it was aimed at him.

 “I’m really sorry,” he said, glancing in Susan’s direction.
 “Work was really hard today.”

-The Guide graciously acknowledged his apology, and Gareth was grateful that she did not ask any questions.
+The Guide graciously acknowledged his apology, and Gareth was grateful that she did not probe any further.
 At the end of the evening, Gareth prayed for the family he had met that day.
 One by one, his friends offered words of truth and hope for the situation.
 He was buoyed by their care for him.

 Is the method of communication respectful for everyone involved?